pamelatech/ACRminprofile/MinACRProfile-0.2.md

     }

 #### ACR values in profiled acr_values parameter
-If ACR Metadata fetched by the RP contains the metadata `acr_essential_supported`, the RP MUST consider the `acr_values` parameter defined in [OIDC] §3.1.2.1 as specifying essential acr values.
+If ACR Metadata fetched by the RP contains the metadata `acr_values_essential`, the RP MUST consider the `acr_values` parameter defined in [OIDC] §3.1.2.1 as specifying essential acr values.

 A non-normative example of an acr_values parameter within an ACR request follows: